marcusolsson/obsidian-plugin-docs/docs/editor/index.md

----
-sidebar_position: 80
----

 # Editor

-The [`Editor`](../api/classes/Editor.md) class exposes operations for reading and manipulating an active Markdown document in edit mode.
+The [`Editor`](../reference/typescript/classes/Editor.md) class exposes operations for reading and manipulating an active Markdown document in edit mode.

-If you want to access the editor in a command, use the [editorCallback](./commands.md#editor-commands).
+If you want to access the editor in a command, use the [editorCallback](../user-interface/commands.md#editor-commands).

 If you want to use the editor elsewhere, you can access it from the active view: